ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 Whether using distributed data or RDS, more focus on partitioning and indexing data would be beneficial at larger scale.

+As a brief investigation into storage strategires that might scale, the present data was loaded into S3 storage (parquet for sales data, csv for other data) and AWS Athena was used to query with similar workloads.
+It was found that for queries like the monthly aggregated sales, Athena was able to query that result from the raw data files faster (~3s) than either Postgres or Redshift OLAP tables.

 ### The data populates a dashboard that must be updated on a daily basis by 7am every day.

 Regularly scheduled workloads such as this would benefit from using Airflow or other orchestration tools as they could manage the scheduled and time-sensitive nature of this sort of work.
 For most dashboard support (queries that select a few columns but many rows) it is expected that Redshift would be better suited than Postgres as it is columnar in nature.